Rebecca Lingwood: Research and career

 In 2018 Lingwood joined Brunel University London as Provost and Professor of Fluid Dynamics.
 She holds an affiliated chair at the KTH Royal Institute of Technology.
 Here she investigates the boundary layers that are induced by rotating surfaces.
 These include Kármán’s rotating-disk flow.
 She delivered the 2019 Royal Aeronautical Society Lanchester Lecture.
 She was the first woman to deliver this lecture.

+In July 2024, Lingwood joined Lancaster University as Deputy Vice-Chancellor.

 Academic service

 Lingwood was made a Fellow of the Royal Academy of Engineering in 2019.
 She holds an honorary fellowship with Kellogg College, Oxford.
 Lingwood is a trustee of the Daphne Jackson Trust.
 In 2019 she announced that Brunel University London would join the Cabinet Office Open Innovation Partnership.
 She is working with the University of Bath to review the effectiveness of the university senate.